 The unreality of the situation to Casey is underlined by the fact that we never see Kevin, who sits in the driver’s seat just next to her, and Casey in the same shot – we almost become uncertain that he is really there.
 There are also elegant flourishes on a smaller scale: witness how the camera is swinging back and forth, almost ritualistically, outside the car each time Casey is about to look in the rear mirror, where minutely unsettling incidents can be glimpsed.
 And three times, at important moments in the film, the camera performs a half-circular movement to end up in a close-up on Casey: after Kevin’s first abusive attack when the girls are trapped in the cellar; when she later discover a way to escape her prison; and in her last scene of the film.

 There are also very mild occurrences of the vertigo effect, for example in the opening shot – this is the reason we feel Casey’s sense of alienation so acutely, even though we know nothing about her.
-Another stylistic motif is that we very often are looking slightly up at the characters.
+Another stylistic motif is the fact that we are very often looking slightly up at the characters.

 Although also his early films were concerned with violence and bleakness, there was also a heavily emphasised lyrical element to the works that is now mostly absent.
 But Split nevertheless calls upon a full range of key Shyamalan obsessions: innocence, faith (Kevin’s belief in the myth of the superhumanly Beast), purpose (Kevin desires to ascend to the next level of humanity), mentor characters (mainly the psychiatrist), secrets, rituals (Kevin’s transformation to the Beast must happen in a certain way; the ritual of the flower bouquet at the train station), withdrawal from society often due to terrible traumas (Kevin and Casey after childhood abuse), cellars as important locations.